 |Headset||Sades SA920||$19.99||A gaming headset is important for communicating in online games with your buddies or for more immersive audio.
 The Sades SA920 is a plug and play solution with decent sound quality and the all-important gaming mic.|

-** Special Offers - These items, marked with the ** in our build are currently on special offer.
+** Special Offers - Any items we mark with the ** in our build will be on special offer.
 These are usually timed special offers, so it might be that we have to switch them out when their prices return to "normal".

 So that's what we've got so far but nothing's ever perfect.
 This is an ongoing project and this build will adapt and change based on newly released hardware and you.
 Yes, you.